MoritzLost/CachePlaceholders/README.md

 This registers a `random_number` token that just returns a new random integer every time using [rand](https://www.php.net/manual/en/function.rand.php).
 Read on below to find out how to use the `$tokenData` array to make the token more flexible.
 Now go to the module configuration (*Modules -> Configure -> CachePlaceholders*), which should list your random_number token in the *Token list* field.
 This will also alert if there are any problems with your token definition.

 Now add a the token somewhere in one of your PHP templates: `{{{random_number}}}` and reload the page.
 You should see a random number in place of the token.
 Now activate the template cache for the current template and open a new private window (so you see the page as a guest user).
 Reload the page a couple of times and check if the value is changing for every request.
-If it does, the module is working correctly and replacing values the token dynamically inside the cached page.
+If it does, the module is working correctly and replacing the token dynamically inside the cached page.

 ### Manual usage